-What is the difference between the BBS and BESS?
+What is the difference between Global Business and BESS?

-Both the BBS and BESS are excellent degrees.
+Both Global Business and BESS are excellent degrees.

 BESS is the only university degree in Ireland where students can combine the study of business, economics, political science and sociology.
 It is a uniquely flexible programme offering students 10 different degree options across these four disciplines.